Network Structural Equation Models for Causal Mediation and Spillover Effects: Simulation Experiments

 \subsection{Results of Network-1 Scenario}

-We begin with the summary of simulation results in Table \ref{tab:setup1} from the case of Network-1. \\ \textbf{Estimation accuracy:} Table \ref{tab:setup1} indicates that, across all considered sample sizes, the estimation biases of the six estimated estimands are all minimal.
+\textbf{Estimation accuracy:} Table \ref{tab:setup1} indicates that, across all considered sample sizes, the estimation biases of the six estimated estimands are all minimal.
 Notably, as the network size increases, the absolute bias diminishes, thereby corroborating Theorem \ref{thm:thm3} on the estimation consistency.
 The RRMSE exhibits a similar pattern of improvement with increasing network sizes; that is, the RRMSE values of all six $\widehat{\tau_k}$ are declining, the evidence supporting the statistical reliability of the MLE method.
 The observed decrease in RRMSE, alongside the apparently smaller bias with larger network, reinforces the theoretical results in Theorem \ref{thm:thm3}.\\

 \textbf{Estimation efficiency:} Table \ref{tab:setup1} also indicates that as the network size increases, specifically for $N=200,800$, ESE and ASE get close to each other for all the six estimands.
 This suggests that the asymptotic variance estimation is reliable.
 More importantly, it is worth noting that as the network size increases, the coverage probability for every estimand appears to getting closer to the nominal level of 0.95.
 Such reliable coverage rates are indicative of the validity of the 95\% confidence intervals constructed via the large sample variance estimation.